core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Common Context ## {#ssec-common-context}

+The Common Context may be acquired from the Group Manager (see {{group-manager}}).
+The following sections define how the Common Context is extended, compared to {{RFC8613}}.

+### ID Context ## {#ssec-common-context-id-context}

 The ID Context parameter (see Sections 3.3 and 5.1 of {{RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids, see {{ssec-gid-collision}}.

+### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}

-The Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 4.5 of {{RFC8152}}).
+Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}}).
 Its value is immutable once the Common Context is established.

-The used Counter Signature Algorithm MUST be selected among the signature algorithms defined in the COSE Algorithms Registry (see section 16.4 of {{RFC8152}}).
+Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry, as updated in Section 10.2 of {{I-D.ietf-cose-rfc8152bis-algs}}.
+The value implies an associated key type, as "\[kty\]" is a listed capability of each registered algorithm.

 The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
 If elliptic curve signatures are used, it is recommended to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

+### Counter Signature Parameters ## {#ssec-common-context-cs-params}

-The Counter Signature Parameters identifies the parameters associated to the digital signature algorithm specified in the Counter Signature Algorithm.
+Counter Signature Parameters identifies the parameters associated to the digital signature algorithm specified in Counter Signature Algorithm.
 This parameter MAY be empty and is immutable once the Common Context is established.

-The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined in the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), where each entry indicates a specified structure of the Counter Signature Parameters.
+The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined as follows.

+1. The entry for the key type associated to the Counter Signature Algorithm is considered, from the "COSE Key Types" Registry as updated in Section 10.1 of {{I-D.ietf-cose-rfc8152bis-algs}}.
+Then, the array V in the "Capabilities" column of this entry is considered.

+2. Counter Signature Parameters takes the following value.
+   * If V has one element, it takes no value.
+   * If V has two elements, it takes the second element of V.
+   * If V has N > 2 elements, it takes an array Z of N-1 elements.
+In particular, Z\[i\] = V\[i+1\], i = (0 ...
+N-2).

+Examples of Counter Signature Parameters are in {{sec-cs-params-ex}}.

+### Counter Signature Key Parameters ## {#ssec-common-context-cs-key-params}

-The Counter Signature Key Parameters identifies the parameters associated to the keys used with the digital signature algorithm specified in the Counter Signature Algorithm.
+Counter Signature Key Parameters identifies the parameters associated to the keys used with the digital signature algorithm specified in Counter Signature Algorithm.
 This parameter MAY be empty and is immutable once the Common Context is established.

-The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined in the Counter Signature Key Parameters Registry (see {{iana-cons-cs-key-params}}), where each entry indicates a specified structure of the Counter Signature Key Parameters.
+The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined as follows.

-The Common Context may be acquired from the Group Manager (see {{group-manager}}).
+1. The entry for the key type associated to the Counter Signature Algorithm is considered, from the "COSE Key Types" Registry as updated in Section 10.1 of {{I-D.ietf-cose-rfc8152bis-algs}}.
+Then, the array V in the "Capabilities" column of this entry is considered.

+2. Counter Signature Key Parameters takes the following value.
+   * If V has one element, i.e. kty(n), it takes n.
+   * If V has N > 1 elements, it takes an array Z of N elements, where:
+      * Z\[0\] = n , where V\[0\] = kty(n)
+      * Z\[i\] = V\[i\] , i = (1 ...
+N-1).

+Examples of Counter Signature Key Parameters are in {{sec-cs-params-ex}}.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}